RedisGraph/RedisGraph/README.md

 The system is missing the run-time dependency OpenMP.
 This can be installed on Ubuntu with `apt-get install libgomp1`, on RHEL/CentOS with `yum install libgomp`, and on OSX with `brew install libomp`.

+### Sample Builds Using Docker

+See [here](docs/dockersamples/README.md) for instructions and sample dockers, that illustrate how to build RedisGraph on a variety of operating system segments.

 ## Using RedisGraph

 You can call RedisGraph's commands from any Redis client.